Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Summary

-Merlot is a lighter and versatile wine richer in copper, zinc, phosphorus, iron, magnesium, vitamins B6, B3, and B2.
-In addition to that, merlot is a cheaper wine.
-In comparison, pinot noir has a richer and oakier profile compared to merlot.
-It has a lower glycemic index.
+Merlot is a lighter and versatile wine richer in copper, zinc, phosphorus, iron, magnesium, and vitamins B6, B3, and B2.
+It is also cheaper.
+Pinot Noir has a richer and oakier profile compared to Merlot and a lower glycemic index.

 Introduction